tc39/proposal-ses/README.md

 and (2) that no object has default or implicit access to any other objects (e.g., via language provided global variables) that are not already transitively immutable and powerless, we have an object-capability (ocap) language.
-In an ocap language, granted references are the sole representation of permission.
+In an ocap language, object references are the sole representation of permission.

 Ocap languages enable us to program objects that are defensively consistent --